rotty3000/rotty3000.github.io/_posts/2021-06-13-OSGi-On-Kubernetes-Configuration.md

 ### Mounted files

-You should note that as configured the volume will cause _each key_ in the ConfigMap to be mounted as a separate file in the mount directory.
+You should note that as configured the volume will cause _each key_ in the ConfigMap to be mounted as a separate file in the mount directory (the value of each key being the contents of the file).
 This is great because FileInstall automatically detects and manages files that end with `.config` (or the older `.cfg`.) _(Unknown files will be ignored.)_

 You _can_ pick and choose which keys of the ConfigMap are loaded as files by adding an `items` array: